How Many Islamists?

 by Daniel Pipes

-This raises, again, that chestnut of a question: how many Muslims are Islamists, that is, are Muslims who seek to apply the Shari'a (Islamic law) in its entirety so as to make the umma strong?
-I proffered the estimate of 10 to 15 percent days after September 11, 2001; this figure has been questioned [Sept.
-18, 2008 update: For example, the Islamist organization MPAC deems this number "utterly unsubstantiated" and goes on to call me names; typical of MPAC research, it did not bother to read this weblog]; but it also has been quite widely accepted and repeated.
+Here's a chestnut of a question: how many Muslims are Islamists, that is, are Muslims who seek to apply the Shari'a (Islamic law) in its entirety so as to make the umma strong?
+I proffered the estimate of 10 to 15 percent days after September 11, 2001; this figure has been questioned, but it also has been quite widely accepted and repeated.
+Others have offered a wide range of numbers.
+Here is a sampling, in reverse chronological order:

 The Turkish population identifies as Islamists within the range of my estimate, according to three recent polls: